hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-clone/README.md

 <!-- Code generated from the comments of the LocationConfig struct in builder/vsphere/common/config_location.go; DO NOT EDIT MANUALLY -->

-- `vm_name` (string) - Name of the new VM to create.
+- `vm_name` (string) - Name of the virtual machine.

-- `folder` (string) - VM folder to create the VM in.
+- `folder` (string) - VM folder where the virtual machine is created.

-- `cluster` (string) - vSphere cluster where target VM is created.
+- `cluster` (string) - vSphere cluster where the virtual machine is created.
 See the [Working With Clusters And Hosts](#working-with-clusters-and-hosts) section above for more details.

-- `host` (string) - ESXi host where target VM is created.
+- `host` (string) - ESXi host where the virtual machine is created.
 A full path must be specified if the host is in a folder.
 For example `folder/host`.
 See the [Working With Clusters And Hosts](#working-with-clusters-and-hosts) section above for more details.

-- `resource_pool` (string) - vSphere resource pool.
-If not set, it will look for the root resource pool of the `host` or `cluster`.
-If a root resource is not found, it will then look for a default resource pool.
+- `resource_pool` (string) - vSphere resource pool where the virtual machine is created.
+  If this is not specified, the root resource pool associated with the `host` or `cluster` is used.
+  Note that the full path to the resource pool must be provided.
+  For example, a simple resource pool path might resemble `rp-packer` and a nested path might resemble 'rp-packer/rp-linux-images'.

-- `datastore` (string) - vSphere datastore.
+- `datastore` (string) - vSphere datastore where the virtual machine is created.
   Required if `host` is a cluster, or if `host` has multiple datastores.

-- `set_host_for_datastore_uploads` (bool) - Set this to true if packer should use the host for uploading files to the datastore.
+- `set_host_for_datastore_uploads` (bool) - Specifies that the host is used for uploading files to the datastore.
   Defaults to false.

 <!-- End of code generated from the comments of the LocationConfig struct in builder/vsphere/common/config_location.go; -->